Owning Palette: Events Functions

 |Note LabVIEW does not include an event registration refnum on the Controls palette because the event registration refnum is strictly typed and a generic version does not exist.
 You can create an event registration refnum by configuring a Register For Events function or right-clicking the function and creating a control or indicator from the shortcut menu.
 You also can select the part of the application that includes the event registration refnum and selecting Edit»Create SubVI to create a subVI from the selection.
 If you later modify the Register For Events function and change the type of the event registration refnum, you must recreate the control or indicator to match.|

-Refer to the following VIs for examples of using the Register For Events function:
+Refer to the Dynamic Event Generation VI in the labview\examples\Dialog and User Interface\Events directory for an example of using the Register For Events function.